 In this stage, you must validate your MVP and your business model.
 Before it, you will have gone through several “build, measure, learn” cycles.
 Your product will actually be solving the customers’ problem, and you’ll already be making some revenue.

-After you see to it that your startup is operational, that there is a need for your product in the market, and that customers are using it, it’s time to scale and grow.
+After you see that your startup is operational, there is a need for your product in the market, and that customers are using it, it’s time to scale and grow.

 You’ll need to secure funds, use data to identify the best marketing and sales channels, and constantly work on further improving your product.
 To learn is to grow, after all.

 IdeaBuddy could be a helpful companion in your journey.
 It’s an all-in-one business planning platform that will help you stay on top of it all while building the next unicorn.
-Simply create your account and you’ll be ready to go!
+Create your account, and you’ll be ready to go!